KxSystems/docs/docs/ml/toolkit/utilities/preproc.md

 -  `data` is a numerical table, matrix or list

-returns a dictionary containing the min and max values of the fitted data (`modelInfo`) along with a predict function projection (`predict`)
+returns a dictionary containing the min and max values of the fitted data (`modelInfo`) along with a transform function projection (`transform`)

 ???
 "Dictionary return"
 	The min/max value of the data calculated during the fitting process is contained within `modelInfo`